-A few varieties have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.
+A few varieties, like Muliplex Bamboo, have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.

-If planted in rows, Bamboo makes for an attractive hedge that can easily be kept at a certain height.
-You don’t have to worry about hurting your Bamboo if you prune it because it’s quick to regenerate.
+If planted in rows, bamboo makes for an attractive privacy hedge that can easily be kept at a certain height.
+You don’t have to worry about hurting your bamboo if you prune it to keep it at your desired height because it’s quick to regenerate.

-When planted in groups, it prevents soil erosion on slopes and hills.
+Bamboo can also benefit the ecosystem.
+When planted in groups, bamboo prevents soil erosion on slopes and hills.
 The plant’s regenerative properties make it an eco-friendly resource for paper, food, furniture, homes and more.

-If you have limited space or have the desire to bring Bamboo inside your home, don’t hesitate.
+If you have limited space or have the desire to bring bamboo inside your home, don’t hesitate!
 Simply place it in a container.
-Potted Bamboo looks excellent on porches, patios and as indoor décor.
-Not only will bamboo flourish in low-light conditions inside, but it will also bring fresh air, peace, and luck.
+Potted bamboo looks excellent on porches, patios and as indoor decor.
+Not only will bamboo in containers flourish in low-light conditions inside, but it'll also bring fresh air, peace, and luck.

 Running plants are the varieties that spread out over large areas.
 They have roots called rhizomes that spread out horizontally from the root system and produce new shoots.
 The rhizomes stay close to the surface and can be found about 10 to 12 inches below the soil line.

 One way to stop running bamboo is to get a clumping variety.
 Clumping bamboo doesn’t send out rhizome roots.
 Instead of spreading out over several feet, they get a few inches wider.
 Clumping varieties tend to have a faster growing rate because they grow taller instead of spreading outwards.